Bal-tzar/PaytrackR/README.md

 # PaytrackR
-app for uploading documents to the web
+app for scheduling workers and calculation their pay